A PARENT’S GUIDE TO OUR SCHOOL

 - Station Road, Salwick, Preston, Lancashire PR4 0YH

 How does the school know when a young person needs extra help?

-Oakfield House School is an Acorn Care & Education Independent day special school for students between the ages of 5-12 years.
+Oakfield House School is an Acorn Education and Care Independent day special school for students between the ages of 5-12 years.
 The staff at Oakfield House School have a proven track record of successfully meeting a wide range of Social, Emotional and Mental Health needs.
 We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, and SpLD.
 The school prides itself on being able to o er an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.

 We adopt a ‘hands on’ creative curriculum where all National Curriculum entitlements are provided through an enjoyable and meaningful creative framework.
 Each pupil’s progress is carefully monitored to ensure excellent progress and we provide additional interventions in Literacy, Numeracy and communication for any pupil that needs these additional sessions.

 All pupils at Oakfield will have an Education, Health and Care Plan.
 Every pupil has their own unique learning targets that are monitored regularly.
 Oakfield works hard to have good relationships with our children’s family and strive to work collaboratively.
 Oakfield will develop uniquely for each child comprehensive Behaviour Support Plan, Individual Risk Assessment and Personalised Learning Targets and families can have input into these.